Maafushi Prison: History

 These incidents have necessitated strengthening the existing 20 ft high wall with additional security measures such as electronic surveillance cameras, better lights and automatic locking systems.

 In September 2015, British barrister Amal Clooney met Mohamed Nasheed, the jailed former president of the Maldives, at the prison ahead of a court hearing over his imprisonment.

-In November 2019 former president Abdulla Yameen was incarcerated at the prison complex specially designed for higher class.
+In November 2019, former president Abdulla Yameen was incarcerated at the prison complex specially designed for higher class.
 He served his sentence until November 2021 when his sentence was overturned by the Supreme Court of Maldives and was freed.

 Prison reforms

 After the September 2003 death of Hassan Evan Naseem in Maafushi Prison, the UNDP carried out a study of the prison conditions.
 Now, the Department of Penitentiary and Rehabilitation Services (DPRS) of the Ministry of Home Affairs (MoHA) has been put in place with the task of running the Maafushi Prison.
 Action has been initiated to evolve a reformed criminal justice system in the country.
 The measures undertaken are in the form of establishing the Human Rights Commission of Maldives (HRCM).
-On 7 August 2008 a new constitution was ratified with incorporation of a clause on the bill of rights.
+On 7 August 2008, a new constitution was ratified with incorporation of a clause on the bill of rights.
 Many more reforms are on the anvil, such as the Penal Code, Criminal Procedure Code, Evidence Bill, Prison & Parole Bill and Drugs Bill.
+On 31 December 2013, President Yameen established the Maldives Correctional Service which manages all the jails in the Maldives and abolished the DPRS.